 Rhiza invites you to FEEL VIA VIBRATIONS the communication between THE mycelium and oyster mushrooms.

 Rhiza is inspired by the interaction within mycorrhizal networks.
-This underground network of fungal connections exchange not only back and forth between fungus and one plant, but also between neighbouring plants, using fungi as a thoroughfare.
-As the fungal threads spread, they can link up to multiple plants, creating webs known as ‘common mycorrhizal networks’.
+This underground network of fungal connections exchanges back and forth between fungus and one plant and neighbouring plants, using fungi as a thoroughfare.
+As the fungal threads spread, they create webs known as ‘common mycorrhizal networks’.
 Through these networks, plants and fungus can exchange sugars, nutrients, water and more.
-These shared mycorrhizal networks embody the most basic principle of ecology: that of the relationship between organisms.
-I am intrigued in the recognition, understanding of and interaction with other species.
-Within this installation I am researching the possibilities in order to create an empathic relationship between humans and nature.
-Rhiza aimes to create an awareness of being part of a bigger network.
+These shared mycorrhizal networks embody the most fundamental principle of ecology: that of the relationship between organisms.
+Via RHIZA, I am researching the possibilities of creating an empathic relationship between humans and non-humans.
+Rhiza aims to create an awareness of being part of a bigger network.
 Namely, a way for humans to be aware of the communication and sharing of information outside of the human realm.
-In my opinion, it is important to no longer see “the human being” as the center, but as part of a comprehensive and complex system.
-This system consists of humans, animals, plants, but also matter and other entities.
-COVID-19 has highlighted once again that we need to start living in coexistence and symbiosis with natural landscapes rather than dominating or exploiting them as is common in many western societies.
-What impacts nature also impacts us humans.
+Since “the human being” is no longer seen as the centre but as part of a comprehensive and complex system.
+The pandemic and current natural disasters have highlighted once again that we need to start living in coexistence and symbiosis with natural landscapes rather than dominating or exploiting them, as is common in many western societies.
+What impacts nature also impacts us, humans.

 RHIZA IN THE MEDIA

 This project has received funding from ÖH Projektförderung.